operator-framework/rukpak/internal/provisioner/plain/README.md

 ### Install and apply a specific version of a bundle

+> :warning: Anyone with the ability to create or update BundleInstance objects can become cluster admin.
+It's important
+> to limit access to this API via RBAC to only those that explicitly require access, as well as audit your bundles to
+> ensure the content being installed on-cluster is as-expected and secure.

 The `plain` provisioner can install and make available a specific `plain+v0` bundle in the cluster.

 Simply create a `BundleInstance` resource that contains the desired specification of a Bundle resource.